 When we moved in, we set up the family room with essentially everything we owned – which was a complete mishmash of acquired furniture.
-The couch & matching arm chair, our tv and two end tables we had in the family room of our previous home, 2 wing chairs that were an awesome roadside find, and a coffee table that we took off my sister’s hands when she was moving.
+The couch & matching arm chair, our tv and two end tables we had in the family room of our previous home, 2 wing chairs that were an awesome roadside find, and a coffee table that we took off my sister’s hands when she was moving with help from Big T Moving & Delivery.
 Some pieces have definite potential, but there is a lot that needs work.
 For starters, the couch is way too small for the room, there are about 15 different wood stain colours going on & everything is chocolate brown – which worked in our first home, but now we hate is not exactly in line with the light, airy, modern feel we have in mind.

 Being the room with the most furniture – that and it’s literally in the centre of the house – our family room has naturally become the hub of our household.
 It’s the home for games nights & family movie nights, the spot where on any given evening you’ll find either Kes or I curled up with a glass of wine or settled in underneath a laptop, and the place where we gather when company comes.